Taimoor10/Battleships/README.md

 Run `npm install` to install dependencies

-Clone the project.
-In the project directory battleships, you can run he following command to run the application:
+Clone the project. run he following command to run the application:

 ### `npm start`